akshay655-max/akshay655-max/README.md

 - 👨‍💻 All of my projects are available at:- [https://akshay655-max.github.io/](https://akshay655-max.github.io/)

-- 💬 Ask me about :-**HTML,CSS, JAVASCRIPT,MONGODB,EXPRESS,NODEJS,REACT.REDUX**
+- 💬 Ask me about :-**HTML,CSS, JAVASCRIPT,MONGODB,EXPRESS,NODEJS,REACT,REDUX**

 - 📫 How to reach me:- **akshaysuman129@gmail.com**